I Bet I Can Make You Yawn Plus 3 Surprising Facts

 Think about that, as you age, you also have more damage to your brain and the neurons in the hypothalamus (see above), so is it dopaminergic loss or depression?
 This is why I’m not convinced that the study linking depression to yawning is scientifically sound.
 It’s just a theory.

-Even dogs yawn when they’re nervous.
-If you are nervous or worried about an activity, you might find yourself yawning a little more than you should.
+Even dogs yawn when they’re nervous!
+If you are nervous or worried about an activity, you might find yourself doing the same, and more often than you want to.
 This is embarrassing if it’s happening at a big board meeting or when you’re about to speak in front of the PTA.
 Regardless, take a deep breath and just start talking.
 When you talk, the frequency of yawning goes down.
 As with so many things associated with our bodies, it’s strange, but true.

 print